Donation

 U.S. FDA Approves Blenrep for the Treatment of Relapsed/Refractory Multiple Myeloma

-On Thursday, October 23, 2025, the U.S. Food and Drug Administration (FDA) announced its approval of Blenrep® (belantamab mafodotin-blmf)— "a B-cell maturation antigen (BCMA)-directed antibody and microtubule inhibitor conjugate — with bortezomib and dexamethasone for adults with relapsed or refractory multiple myeloma who have received at least two prior lines of therapy, including a proteasome inhibitor and an immunomodulatory agent."
+On Thursday, October 23, 2025, the U.S. Food and Drug Administration (FDA) announced its approval of Blenrep® (belantamab mafodotin-blmf)— "a B-cell maturation antigen (BCMA)-directed antibody and microtubule inhibitor conjugate — with bortezomib and dexamethasone for adults with relapsed or refractory multiple myeloma (RRMM) who have received at least two prior lines of therapy, including a proteasome inhibitor and an immunomodulatory agent."

 The approval is supported by data from the phase III DREAMM-7 trial.
 Visit this article in the IMF Newsroom to learn more.